jfbus/sqlbind/README.md

 * Binding structs to `sql.Row`/`sql.Rows` results,
 * Variables in SQL queries.

-sqlbind generates as little sql code as possible, letting you fine tune your sql requests.
+sqlbind generates as little SQL code as possible, letting you fine tune your SQL requests.

 ## Named parameters